 In this article, we'll discuss what influences there are on our meditation practice.
 We'll also discuss what techniques we can use to enhance individual practices while diminishing those things which detract us.
 Remember that meditation is a transformative practice – one that affects our brains and consciousness – and it's best to view it as a process rather than a goal in its own right.

-At its best, benefits of meditation can be seen in areas such as concentration, finding clarity and improving emotional well-being.
+At its best, the benefits of meditation can be seen in areas such as concentration, finding clarity and improving emotional well-being.
 Therefore, finding the meditative route that suits you best is generally quite rewarding.
-To begin with, let's examine the things that influence our abilities.
-Or otherwise, how to develop a personal meditation style.
+To begin with, let's examine the things that influence our abilities when developing our own personal meditation style.

 Most of us, if we're honest about it, have plenty of things that influence our personal meditation style.
 Bear in mind that these can carry both positive and negative influences.
 Few of us have lives which allow us, for example, to get into a meditative state at the drop of a hat.
 Each of these fields of influence makes us the sort of practitioner that we are.